4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/FLW.png" width ="48">

-FLW is a two stage follower that generates an envelope based on the followed signal.
-An audio or CV input is fed in and a variable ramp CV is created based on the incoming signal.
+FLW is an envelope follower that generates an exponential/logarithmic envelope based on the amplitude of an audio or CV signal.
+Additionally, there is comparator output.

 ### Controls
-* **Rise:** Rise time for the envelope, 1ms - 2sec
+* **Rise:** Rise time for the envelope, 1ms - 2sec.
+The rise is non-linear: it rises quickly at first, then slows.
-* **Fall:** Fall time for the envelope, 1ms - 2sec
+* **Fall:** Fall time for the envelope, 1ms - 2sec.
+The fall is non-linear: it falls quickly at first, then slows.
-* **Thresh:** The voltage threshold at which the envelope follower is triggered, 0-8v
+* **Thresh:** The voltage threshold at which a gate is output.
+When the envelope signal is higher than this voltage, the gate will be high; when it's lower, the gate will be low.
 * **Input:** CV or audio input
-* **Gate Out:** A gate output that flips high and low when input signal crosses the threshold
+* **Gate Out:** A gate output that's high when the envelope is above the threshold.
-* **Env Out:** Envelope output for the follower
+* **Env Out:** Envelope output for the follower.

 ## Freeverb

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/Freeverb.png" width ="96">

->Freeverb is a reverb module based on the popular public domain Freeverb algorithm that has been around since the year 2000.
+Freeverb is a light-weight reverb effect based on the popular public domain Freeverb algorithm.

 ### Controls
 * **Size:** The size of the room